 As a natural part of aging, menopause is an unavoidable part of life.
 However, the symptoms can make life unpleasant as women make the transition.
-Frequently, menopausal women benefit greatly from treatments to make the transition to menopause more comfortable.
+Frequently, menopausal women benefit greatly from menopause treatments to make the transition more comfortable.

 Hormone replacement therapies are often the first line of defense in treating menopause-related symptoms.